About

 So welcome to Late Monday at Needle ‘n Thread!

 Last week, I mentioned this counted piece that I’ve been doing at home and promised to share some more of it, when it actually started to look like itself.
-So here’s an update following the wet weekend, and also a link to the same kits (I have a few in stock, just to test interest), in case you want to stitch this project, too.
+So here’s an update following the wet weekend.
+We also carry these kits in the shop.

 Arcadian Peony counted cross stitch kit

-The project is “Acadian Peony” by Avlea Folk Embroidery, and you can find the kit available here in the shop, if you want to stitch it.
-(There is limited stock, but if there is interest, I’ll restock them for you, never fear!)
+The project is “Acadian Peony” by Avlea Folk Embroidery, and you can find the kit available here in the shop – along with other similar kits – if you want to stitch it.
+(If they are out of stock, they will be restocked soon.

 This is the same company that makes these very pretty needle minders that I carry.